Miszamm/ms-ktm/README.md

 Design Choices

 For this project i used Bootstrap framework cold Clean Blog because it fits perfectly into a nature of the website and it will be very easy to update and expand in the future.
-On the other haand it's minimalistic design wil accomodate users in any age, and it will not be intimidating to people with lower computer skills.
+On the other haand it's minimalistic design will accomodate users in any age, and it will not be intimidating to people with lower computer skills.
 The target was to create self explanatory home page with nicley toned colors rather than wide selection of bright , overwhelming colors which might drow attention away from important things.
 Colors used for this project are strictly assosiated with KTM brand.